sudosoph/docs/content/how-to/varnish-cache/configure-varnish-with-gui.md

 * swf
 * woff

-There are 3 settings for static caching as well the first is the TTL (Time to Live) which tells Varnish how long to cache your static assets for, the second is a toggle to remove the query strings for all static assets to increase your cache hit rate, and the third is a setting to set the **cache-control** header for browser caching.
+There are 3 settings for static caching as well the first is the TTL (Time to Live) which tells Varnish Cache how long to cache your static assets for, the second is a toggle to remove the query strings for all static assets to increase your cache hit rate, and the third is a setting to set the **cache-control** header for browser caching.

 **Note:** be careful with the browser cache setting as it becomes difficult to invalidate the browser cache if you don't have some type of version control for your static assets.